kevinGodell/mp4frag/README.md

 ffmpeg.stdio[1].pipe(mp4frag);
 ```

-##### Moments later, some triggering event occurs such as motion detection, and we need to record buffered video from before the event occurred:
+##### Moments later, a triggering event occurs such as motion detection, and we need to record buffered video from before the event occurred:

 ```javascript
 const fs = require('fs');